quozd/awesome-dotnet/README.md

 * [Pdfium.Net SDK](https://pdfium.patagames.com/) - Advanced C# PDF library for render, create, edit, merge, split, print, and view PDFs.
 Open source PDF Viewer is available on [GitHub](https://github.com/patagames).
 A [NuGet package](https://www.nuget.org/packages/Pdfium.Net.SDK/) is also available for easy inclusion into your projects.**[$]**
 * [PdfPig](https://uglytoad.github.io/PdfPig/) - Read and create and extract text and other content from PDFs in C# (port of PdfBox)
 * [QuestPDF](https://www.questpdf.com/) - QuestPDF is an open-source, modern and battle-tested library that can help you with generating PDF documents by offering friendly, discoverable and predictable C# fluent API.
-* [Kevsoft.PDFtk](https://github.com/kevbite/Kevsoft.PDFtk) - A wrapper to drive the awesome pdftk binary which can filling a PDF form, get field information, concatenate multiple PDFs, Concatenate a list of pages, splitting, stamping, replacing, Attach/Download files to pages.
+* [Kevsoft.PDFtk](https://github.com/kevbite/Kevsoft.PDFtk) - A wrapper to drive the awesome pdftk binary, which can fill PDF forms, get field information, concatenate multiple documents or pages, split documents, add or replace stamps, and can attach files to or download files from pages.

 ## Profiler